indigo-astronomy/indigo/indigo_docs/INDIGO_SERVER_AND_DRIVERS_GUIDE.md

 $
 ```

-From this output above, we can see that */dev/ttyUSB0* is a generic USB-Serial Controller and we can not guess the device behind the converter.
-This device can not be made auto selectable.
-On the other hand */dev/ttyACM0* is a GPS/Gloanass receiver and the *indigo_gps_nmea* driver will recognize it and use it.
-The third device connected to */dev/ttyACM1* is Arduino Micro which is not an astronomical device.
+From the output above, we can see that */dev/ttyUSB0* is a generic USB-Serial Controller, and we cannot determine the specific device behind the converter.
+As a result, this device cannot be made auto-selectable.
+On the other hand, */dev/ttyACM0* is identified as a GPS/GLONASS receiver, and the *indigo_gps_nmea* driver will recognize and use it.
+The third device connected to */dev/ttyACM1* is an Arduino Micro, which is not an astronomical device.